m1llermiller/accumulator_config_calc/README.md

 * Additional rules (for FSUK compliance) can then be tested against for each configuration

 Unlike the excel spreadsheet version of this program, all calculations will be based purely on the cells - not the cells within the ENEPAQ style strips.
-This program is purely to represent the cumulative properties of the cells - not the accumulator as a whole.
+This program is purely to represent the cumulative properties of the cells - not accounting for the mechanical construction of accumulator as a whole.

 Assumption for this program is that all the cell modules will be placed in series.